paulfoley/Udacity_Nanodegree-Data_Analyst/Baseball_Data-Analysis/README.md

 # Data Analysis - Lahman Baseball Data

-Analyze the [Lahman Baseball Dataset](http://www.seanlahman.com/baseball-archive/statistics/) using Python libraries NumPy, Pandas, and Matplotlib than communicate interesting findings and analyze questions (see below) about the data.
+The [Lahman Baseball Dataset](http://www.seanlahman.com/baseball-archive/statistics/) contains complete batting and pitching statistics from 1871 to 2014, plus fielding statistics, standings, team stats, managerial records, post-season data, and more.

-[Lahman Baseball Dataset](http://www.seanlahman.com/baseball-archive/statistics/) - A data set containing complete batting and pitching statistics from 1871 to 2014, plus fielding statistics, standings, team stats, managerial records, post-season data, and more.
-This dataset contains many files, but you can choose to analyze only the one(s) you are most interested in.
+We'll use this data to analyze a few questions we have about [Major League Baseball](https://www.mlb.com/) (MLB).

 ## Questions for Analysis
-Below are the questions we find interesting and want to answer using the [Lahman Baseball Dataset](http://www.seanlahman.com/baseball-archive/statistics/) data set.
+Below are the questions we are going to answer using the [Lahman Baseball Dataset](http://www.seanlahman.com/baseball-archive/statistics/):

 ### Question 1
 As a University of Michigan Alumni (Go Blue!)
-I'm always curious which universities producce top talent.
+I'm always curious which universities produce top talent.
 Let's look at which Universities produce the most MLB All-Stars.

 * Which University did All Stars attend most?

 ### Question 2
-Sports have been growing as an industry, and the salaries that MLB players seem to get are, compared to the general population, astronomically high.
+Sports have been growing as an industry, and the salaries that MLB players seem to get, compared to the general population, are astronomically high.
 Let's look at how salaries have changed over time.

 * How has Total Salary Spend changed each Year?

 ### Question 3
-What's also interesting is that it seems the best players get paid disportionately high compared to the rest of the players.
+What's also interesting, is the best players get paid disportionately high compared to the rest of the normal players.
 Let's look at the salaries of All-Stars versus the average counterparts.

 * What is the mean Salary of All Stars VS. the mean salary of all players in 2016?